Pat Hills: Political career

 Hills was elected to the New South Wales Legislative Assembly as the member for Phillip in 1954, representing the Labor Party; he held the seat till its abolition in 1981.
 Then, until 1988, he served as member for Elizabeth.

-He was Minister for Local Government in the cabinet of Premier Robert Heffron (1959-1964).
+He was Minister for Local Government in the cabinet of Premier Robert Heffron (1959–1964).
 When Heffron retired in April 1964, Hills and Deputy Premier Jack Renshaw were considered the most likely successors, but his relative youth and manner compared to Renshaw was seen as an obstacle, as an article in The Bulletin noted: "Hills, who rose rapidly in the parliamentary party under the patronage of the late Joe Cahill, lists in “Who’s Who” one of his hobbies as “study of local government administration”, a demonstration of his essential dourness.
 He has the vice, for a politician, of not suffering fools gladly and it is this that feeds a habit of arrogance which has made him many unnecessary enemies."

 In any event, Hills did not contest the leadership in the caucus ballot held on 29 April 1964, and Renshaw was elected leader and premier unopposed.
-Hills did however contest for the deputy premiership, and was successful 33 votes to 19 against health minister Bill Sheahan.
+Hills did however contest for the deputy leadership and deputy premiership, and was successful 33 votes to 19 against health minister Bill Sheahan.

-Following Renshaw's departure from the Labor leadership, Hills was the State Opposition Leader from 1968 to 1973; at the 1971 and 1973 state elections he was narrowly defeated by the Liberal Premier, Sir Robert Askin.
+Hills became deputy opposition leader after Labor lost to the Bob Askin-led Coalition.
+He became state Labor leader, and hence opposition leader, in 1968 after Renshaw stood down.
+At the 1971 and 1973 state elections he was narrowly defeated by Askin.
+He stood down as leader in 1973, making him the first NSW Labor leader in decades to have never served as premier.

 During his long Parliamentary service of 34 years, Hills served terms as Deputy Premier and as Minister in a number of portfolios including Local Government, Highways, Mines, Energy, Industrial Relations, Technology, Roads and Employment.
 In opposition he served as Deputy Leader for three years and Leader for five years.
 His many notable initiatives and achievements as a Minister include the Sydney to Newcastle Highway, the construction of the Gladesville Bridge and establishment of the State Planning Authority now known as the NSW Department of Planning.
 One of his major achievements was the building of the Eraring and Bayswater power stations.
 He has been accused of sabotaging the 1948 Cumberland County Plan for Sydney, "flogging the green belt out the back door before the ink was dry".

 Later life and career

 He served as a member of the Sydney Cricket Ground and Sports Ground Trust from July 1961 to December 1989, and was Chairman of the Trust during its significant expansion period from 1977 to 1989.

-Until John Robertson's resignation in 2014, Hills was the only New South Wales Labor Leader not to have been premier since World War II.
+Until John Robertson's resignation in 2014, Hills was the only New South Wales Labor Leader not to have been premier since 1923.

 Hills died in Sydney and was cremated with his ashes interred at Northern Suburbs Memorial Gardens.